GoldenStone02/oqs-compiled/README.md

 ```

 #### OpenSSL Configurations
 Ensure that the following items are found within your `openssl.cnf` file.
+Default location for the configurations is `C:/Program Files/Common Files/SSL/`.
 ```conf
 [provider_sect]
 default = default_sect